goeland86/Refactor/README.md

 ReFactor is a build-tool to install a printer's Firmware (at the moment Klipper), a printer control interface (OctoPrint), a touch-screen interface (Toggle w/ OctoPrint) and a few miscellaneous items (webcam streamer, network file share for gcode file uploads, etc.).

+Hostname for Refactor Recore is based on the serial number.
+The serial number is written on the back of the board.
+For the board with serial number 0001, the hostname would be:
+`recore-0001.local`

-It sets a default password for access as root on new images (**root:kamikaze**), but leaves the root account alone otherwise.
+It sets a default password for access as root on new images, but leaves the root account alone otherwise:
 SSH is meant to be active and allow root login.
 The `debian` user is normally also setup and runs OctoPrint and Klipper.
-Its password is set to `temppwd`.
 Both root and debian passwords will need to be changed upon first login.
+Username/password: `root`/`kamikaze`
+Username/password: `debian`/`temppwd`

 ## Usage
 The images generated are focused on being a boot-strapped firmware for Thing-Printer control boards, such as Replicape and Recore.
 However PRs to make ReFactor an image generation tool for a wider range of single-board controllers is completely welcome.
 To support multiple platforms, the build script usage has been modified: